mariacbrs/mariacbrs/README.md

-### Hello, I'm Lucas Sansão!
+### Hello, I'm Maria Clara!
-Hello!
-I'm Lucas Sansao.
-I'm Electrical Maintenance Engineer with years of experience as Maintenance Supervisor, Maintenance Engineer and Maintenance Technician.

-Recently I decided to change my occupation of over 11 years of working in Maintenance and Electrical Engineering to start a new beginner career in Web Development.
+I'm newly graduated Web Developer and Designer at Tamwood Carrers.

+I chose Web Development as my first career because programming always caught my attention.

-I've been working and dedicated long enough time to learn about Web Development and become a great professional.
-I'm ready to acquire new knowledge and skills and I’m certain that joining your team is a benefit for both sides.
-I’m ready for long-time cooperation.
+I worked and dedicated enough time to learn about Web Development and became a great professional.
+I am ready to acquire new knowledge and skills and I am sure that being apart of your team is a benefit for both sides.
+I am ready for a long-term cooperation.

-With this career change, I am looking to explore new opportunities and challenges, both in the field of Electrical Engineering and Web Development.
-I believe that the combination of these skills can bring numerous possibilities and creative solutions to the demands of the current market.
+I am a proactive and dedicated person, looking to explore new opportunities and challenges, in the field of Web Development.
+I believe that this industry has a lot to offer for my growth and knowledge as a newly graduated Web Developer.

-I am a proactive, dedicated person who is always looking to learn more.
-I am open to new opportunities and challenges, whether in the field of Electrical Engineering or Web Development.
-Let's connect and explore together the possibilities that the market can offer?
 ### Contacts
 <a href = "mailto:mariacbrsantos@gmail.com?subject=Hello!
 Ms. Maria Clara"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
 <a href="https://wa.me/16043542063" alt="WhatsApp" target="_blank"> <img src="https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white"/></a>